ponyjackal/GrceryStore_Python/README.md

 # Python-Final-Project
 Grocery-Store

-The program is based on “Indian grocery store management system” so, the catalogue for the system is designed on Indian products.
-This is implemented for small scale grocery stores.
-This also serves as electronic notebook for the grocery store.
+This serves as electronic notebook for the grocery store.
 The interface which is being designed for program will be user friendly.
 This program will use MySQL database access.

 ## Getting Started